Blackout dates ahead of CPA exam changes

 Anne Janotta Erickson

-Anne Janotta Erickson has been a part of the MNCPA membership team since 2008.
-When she’s not making corporate CPAs feel like rockstars or rescuing members from CPA certificate mishaps, you can find her at home embarrassing her kids with questionable karaoke choices, usually of the Elvis variety.
+Anne Janotta Erickson is the MNCPA's marketing manager.
+When she’s not finding new ways to promote MNCPA programming, you can find her at home embarrassing her kids with questionable karaoke choices, usually of the Elvis variety.
 If you get the chance, ask her about plant propagating, campfire building or dining out in Minneapolis where she and her family reside.

 Blog Posts by this author